Caoimhe Kenny – Portobello Fashion Graduate Joins Junk Kouture As It Goes Global

 Fashion Buying and Merchandising and Fashion Management

 Portobello Institute Business of Fashion graduates go on to work in many exciting roles from fashion buyers to merchandisers to entrepreneurs with their own fashion brands and stylists.

 Junk Kouture is a recycled fashion creative competition for 13 – 18-year-olds that started in Ireland over 10 years ago.

 The competition provides a platform that showcases work from post-primary school students making creative designs using recycled materials.
 Read more from the founder of Junk Kouture here.

 Portobello Institute graduate, Caoimhe Kenny is making waves in her role as Territory Manager at Junk Kouture, a role she started not long after completing her qualifications.

 “My role involves getting sponsorship and organising events to promote Junk Kouture.

 “We have been organising events for Culture Night, for designs to be at prominent locations all around Ireland to promote the creative youth in the local areas and Junk Kouture itself.

-Caoimhe is excited with all the opportunities her new role is bringing, and she is putting the business skills she learned at Portobello to excellent use.
+Caoimhe is excited about all the opportunities her new role is bringing, and she is putting the business skills she learned at Portobello to excellent use.

 “Even if you are doing fashion buying and merchandising there are so many other possibilities of the type of work you can do in fashion, I’m still within everything I learned and a lot of what I learned does relay into what I am doing with Junk Kouture.